-- (a) This area covers all materials that make up industrial products, including polymeric, organic, biological, inorganic, and metallic materials and their composites. - (b) We are seeking proposals for research on the rapid degradation of various materials to intermediate or sub-components, or else degradation at atomic or molecular levels, research to advance structural/interface measurement and visualization techniques, simulation of bonding/degradation, computation to support the research, and research to advance lifetime prediction methods.
+- (a) This area covers all materials that make up industrial products, including polymeric, organic, biological, inorganic, and metallic materials and their composites.
+However, proposals that focus on drugs, plants, animals, or microorganisms themselves are excluded. - (b) We are seeking proposals for research on the rapid degradation of various materials to intermediate or sub-components, or else degradation at atomic or molecular levels, research to advance structural/interface measurement and visualization techniques, simulation of bonding/degradation, computation to support the research, and research to advance lifetime prediction methods.